tanguyvda/centreon-custom-views-management/README.md

 - unzip the archive and put the centreon-custom-views-management folder inside the /usr/share/centreon/www/modules/ directory of your central server
 - install the module through the web interface in the administration->extension->modules menu

+You now have a new custom-views-management tab in the configuration menu

 ## Screenshots